 - Do not attempt to re-light a firework.
 If the display was a dud, leave it be.
 After waiting for it to cool—experts recommend 20 minutes—soak the “dud” firework in a bucket of water.

 - The individual who is the designated shooter should have safety precautions in place.
 Follow directions and never try to alter or combine fireworks.
-Keep a bucket of water and/or a fire extinguisher and/or a working water hose nearby.
+Keep a bucket of water, a fire extinguisher, or working water hose (or all three) nearby.
 Wear safety glasses and never lean over a firework while lighting it.

 Fourth of July in Louisville

-Are you interested in fireworks for a 4th of July celebration?
-If so, do not think you have to host your own event.
-There are plenty of places to go, things to do, and firework displays to enjoy in and around Louisville.
-Often, if you are simply looking for a firework display, it can be more relaxing to enjoy the booming lights in the sky when someone else is in charge.
+If you're interested in fireworks for a Fourth of July celebration, you don't have to host your own event.
+There are plenty of places to go, things to do, and fireworks displays to enjoy in and around Louisville.
+Often, if you are simply looking for a fireworks display, it can be more relaxing to enjoy the booming lights in the sky when someone else is in charge.
 A lot of people prefer to leave fireworks to the professionals, which takes away the stress surrounding the explosives.

 Thunder Over Louisville

 Can we talk about fireworks in Louisville without mentioning Thunder?
 No way!
 Thunder Over Louisville is largest annual pyrotechnics display in North America.
-The firework and air show celebration takes place annually, every April, and marks the official launch of the Kentucky Derby Festival, weeks of parties, art fairs, hot air balloons and more, all culminating in with the horserace on the first Saturday in May.
+The fireworks and air show celebration takes place annually, every April, and marks the official launch of the Kentucky Derby Festival, weeks of parties, art fairs, and hot air balloons, all culminating with the legendary Kentucky Derby on the first Saturday in May.

-What horserace is the Kentucky Derby Festival festivities surrounding?
-The Kentucky Derby, of course!!
-Over half a million people attend Thunder Over Louisville each year, the banks of the Ohio River are filled with fans, that is an example of how exciting (and important) Derby Season is around Louisville.
-If you are thinking of attending, here are Top 5 Thunder Over Louisville Tips.
+Over half a million people attend Thunder Over Louisville each year, and the banks of the Ohio River are filled with celebrants.
+It's a testament to how exciting (and important) Derby Season is around Louisville.